 Fixed of movable types

 A majority of the bridges used today are set and have no movable parts.
-There are, however, movable bridges which are electrically controlled.
+There are, however, movable bridges that are electrically controlled.

 Types by use